 See Behavioural economics: a brief introduction to the saving literature, Andrew Coleman (2010) accessible here.
 This gives “a very brief introduction to a vast literature”.

-This is the underlying premise of the design of KiwiSaver that was based on a flawed 2004 report from the Savings Product Working Group, A Future for Work-based Savings in New Zealand (accessible here).
+This is the underlying premise of the design of KiwiSaver that was based on a deeply flawed 2004 report from the Savings Product Working Group, A Future for Work-based Savings in New Zealand (accessible here).
 It was flawed, because its recommendations were unsupported by any evidence of under-saving by New Zealanders and, in fact, ignored what evidence there was.
 We have more to say on this in section 14 below (KiwiSaver in the new environment).

 Chris Field in Having One’s Cake And Eating It Too – An Analysis Of Behavioural Economics From A Consumer Policy Perspective (2007) Australian Productivity Commission, accessible here (chapter in Behavioural Economics and Public Policy).